AP Computer Science Assignments

 Save your files in a folder called DataTypes.
 You will turn in your programs and a screenshot of the output to our Google Classroom.

 Getting started with java.
-You will first need to create a folder inside your documents folder called java and then another folder called Aug13 inside the java folder.
-Next, open Notepad++ and a new document and type in the following code:
+You will first need to create a folder inside your documents folder called java and then another folder called inside the java folder.
+Next, open Terminal and a new document and type in the following code:

 The name of the java file must match the class name.
 When saving the file, save it using the class name and add .java to the end of the filename.

-Save your file as HelloWorld.java in your Aug13 folder
+Save your file as HelloWorld.java in your HelloWorld folder

 Now type ls